Happiness is not having what you want, but wanting what you have

 Context

-In the book, this isn’t just a nice platitude.
-It’s a hard-won realization for the main character, Linda, who seemingly has it all but feels a profound emptiness.
+In the book, it’s a hard-won realization for the main character, Linda, who seemingly has it all but feels a profound emptiness.
 The quote emerges from her journey through that void, a moment of clarity about the source of her own dissatisfaction.

 Usage Examples

 This isn’t just a quote for a poster.
-It’s a tool for a mindset reset.
-I use it as a gut-check.
+It’s a tool for a mindset change.

 • For anyone feeling stuck or envious: When you’re scrolling social media and that green-eyed monster pops up.
 It’s a mantra to shift focus from their highlight reel to your actual, tangible blessings.

-• In leadership and company culture: To combat a culture of constant burnout and never-enough-ness.
+• In leadership and company culture: To combat a culture of constant burnout and never ending craving.
 It encourages celebrating milestones and appreciating the current team and resources.

 To whom it appeals?